upsp/scoped_spawn/README.md

 4. The task asynchronously waits for its children to terminate.
 5. The `done` function is called in the task.
 For details see the documentation for `ScopedSpawn`.
-6. Finally, the task signals its termination to its parent.
+6. Finally, the task signals its termination to its parent through the "done" signal.
+For details see the documentation for `ParentSignals` and `ChildSignals`.

 ## Low-level API